 Today is my final post highlighting our recent trip to the Netherlands!
-I will be covering the Rijksmuseum, Anne Frank Huis, food and shopping, and a recipe for Hutspot met Gehaktballen (Dutch Mashed Potatoes and Carrots with Meatballs).
+I will be covering the Rijksmuseum, Anne Frank Huis, food and shopping, and a recipe for Hutspot met Gehaktballen (Dutch Mashed Potatoes and Carrots with Meatballs) inspired by our travels.

 Disclosure: I received entry to the Rijksmuseum in exchange for featuring the museum in this post.
 All comments and opinions are my own.

 Here are the previous posts from our trip:

 - Bitterballen (Dutch Fried Meatballs) and Amsterdam: Vondelpark, the Heineken Experience, Albert Cuyp Markt

 - Beschuit (Dutch Rusk) and Amsterdam: Het Scheepvaartmuseum, NEMO Science Museum, Verzetsmuseum

 Bakkerij Van Toor